thomas-neitmann/thomas-adventuRe/content/posts/2020-06-07-mdthemes-is-on-cran-markdown-powered-themes-for-ggplot2.markdown

 <img src="/posts/2020-06-07-mdthemes-is-on-cran-markdown-powered-themes-for-ggplot2_files/figure-html/unnamed-chunk-8-1.png" width="672" />

-But now it is!

-That's it for this post.
+Is `{mdthemes}` missing your favorite theme(s)?
+Please let me know by opening an issue on [GitHub](https://github.com/thomas-neitmann/mdthemes/issues).
+I'm more than happy to add it.

+That's it.
 Make sure to `install.packages("mdthemes")` and if you enjoy using the package please star in on [GitHub](https://github.com/thomas-neitmann/mdthemes).

-If you want to learn how this actually works, make sure to check out the [`{ggtext}`](https://wilkelab.org/ggtext/) package.
+Thank you!